MINI Convertible review

 Interior, design and technology

-At a glance there’s not too much difference between the current MINI Convertible and the previous-generation model.
-It still has that modern MINI look, with the retro-inspired grille and roofline giving it a cute and stylish appearance.
+At a glance there’s not too much difference between the current MINI Convertible and the previous-generation model, while the 2018 facelift is subtle.
+The MINI Convertible still has that modern MINI look, with the retro-inspired grille and roofline giving it a cute and stylish appearance.

 The folding roof folds all the way down, unlike rivals like the Fiat 500C, which means with the windows down the whole cabin is exposed.
 The boot space takes a hit with the roof down, dropping from 215 litres to 150 litres, however.

-You can specify your roof with a Union Jack design, for an extra stylish look, plus there are plenty of other paint colours and other customisation options you can choose from when buying.
+You can specify your roof with a Union Flag design, for an extra stylish look, plus there are plenty of other paint colours and other customisation options you can choose from when buying.

 The MINI’s cabin is just as quirky and retro-inspired as the exterior look, with oversized dials, a circular display screen in the centre of the dash and lots of funky design cues.
 For instance, the driving mode selector switch is part of the gearstick assembly - rather than just being a button on the dash.